CipherWorkZ/Quantalyze/README.md

-# Quantum OSINT
+# Quantalyze

 ## Overview
-Quantum OSINT is a powerful open-source intelligence (OSINT) case management tool designed for investigators, cybersecurity professionals, and researchers.
+Quantalyze is a powerful open-source intelligence (OSINT) case management tool designed for investigators, cybersecurity professionals, and researchers.
 It provides an efficient way to organize, analyze, and generate reports for OSINT investigations.

 ## Features
 - **Case Management**: Create and manage case files for OSINT investigations.